 ⚡ Content Management Systems

-Content Management Systems (CMS) are software solutions that allow users to create, edit, and organize website content without coding, making it easier to maintain.
+Content Management Systems (CMS) are software solutions that allow users to create, edit, and organize website content without coding, simplifying ongoing website maintenance.

 99.3% of these sites use only one CMS, 0.7% use two.